A frontal lobe brain injury has a wide variety of symptoms.

 For example, maybe you notice you get easily angered when you are hungry.
 Try setting an alarm to remind you to eat.
 This will help you avoid anger and stay in control.

-This process of identifying what triggers your negative behavior and using coping methods to handle them is called insight-oriented psychotherapy, which can be very helpful for people with frontal lobe injuries.
+This process of identifying what triggers your negative behavior and using coping methods to handle them is called insight-oriented psychotherapy, which can be very helpful for people with frontal lobe injuries to learn how to overcome emotional problems after traumatic brain injury.

 A neuropsychologist is probably the best person to teach you all the ways you can implement this therapy into your daily life.